 In the end, we must remember that the Old Testament or the Hebrew Scripture was the only Holy Scripture that Jesus and the apostles possessed.
 The early church was right in preserving the Old Testament as part of its Sacred Scriptures.
 Christians today who refuse to accept the Old Testament as an integral part of the Bible are rejecting the decision of the early Christians who accepted the Old Testament as Sacred Scripture.
 They did so because they recognized that the Old Testament revealed God’s work in the world and his concern to bring lost humanity unto himself.

 This is the fourth post in the series “An Introduction to the Old Testament.”
-For other post in this series, visit my post “Introducing the Old Testament.”
+For other posts in this series, click on the links below.

 NEXT: The Canon of the Old Testament